jezumbro/jezumbro.github.io/src/blog/202412-overcomplicated-blog.md

 provides a canvas to not start from scratch.
 This website was first written in pure react.
 It was a [Gatsbyjs](https://www.gatsbyjs.com) page to start, however it always felt bloated.
-React was super powerful, we had been building single page applications (spa) to manage a fuel supply chain and it was awesome how easy it was to stand up pages. but when it came to a staic content site, it felt like it was a sportscar trying to be a minivan. after doing a little research, I discovered [astro](https://astro.build) and instantly knew it was what would build this site.
+React was super powerful, we had been building single page applications (spa) to manage a fuel supply chain, and it was awesome how easy it was to stand up pages. but when it came to a static content site, it felt like it was a sports-car trying to be a minivan. after doing a little research, I discovered [astro](https://astro.build) and instantly knew it was what would build this site.

+##### to be continued...